Science Spotlight

 Linked to FTD?

-Mutations in the GRN gene, which provides instructions for making progranulin, can lead to lower levels of this essential protein.
+Variants in the GRN gene, which provides instructions for making progranulin, can lead to lower levels of this essential protein.
 When progranulin is reduced, it can cause brain cell damage that leads to frontotemporal dementia (FTD)—a progressive condition that affects personality, language, and behavior.

 Progranulin Deficiency &